 Licensed by the State of Texas and certified by NATA, Sims became Baylor’s first full-time assistant trainer in 1981.
 He served three years in that position before becoming BU’s head trainer in October 1984.
 Sims was promoted to director of sports medicine in 1993.

 As a member of the board of directors of the National Operating Committee on Standards for Athletic Equipment (NOCSAE), Sims helps determine safety standards for equipment such as football and baseball helmets and catcher’s masks.
 He served 16 years on the NATA Ethics Committee including seven years as the committee chair.

 Sims received the 2006 Dave Campbell Award from the Greater Waco Chamber of Commerce and the 2007 NATA Service Award.
 He was president of the Southwest Athletic Trainers Association in 1991-92.

-Sims is married to the former Suzanne Stevens, also a Baylor graduate, and the couple has two children: Jessica, a Baylor graduate, and Keith, a Baylor senior.
+Sims is married to the former Suzanne Stevens, also a Baylor graduate, and the couple has two children: Jessica and Keith, both Baylor graduates.
 Sims is a deacon at First Baptist Church of Woodway.